Gottiee/Hack-Tools/script/relative_path_binary.md

 ls /ect/passwd
 ```

-When bash interpret `ls`, he is trying to find the command located in the `env | grep PATH`.
+When bash interpret `ls`, he is trying to find the command located in the `env | grep PATH`.<br>
 It try every directory, from letf to right, to check if the executable is located in.
-If it is, he execute it.
+If it is, he execute it.<br>
 The tricks is to create a new file name "ls" write some code to execute at the emplacement /ect/passwd.
 ```
 #write the command cat inside a ls file located in /tmp